Wire report

 Film-maker Maria Stoianova mines her father’s video diaries from the 1980s and 90s to document the decline of communism – and his obsession with western shopping malls Here is an interesting film which does not render up its meaning easily: a personal piece about memory, and an enigmatic essay about the decline and fall of the Soviet Union as it was experienced by one family in Ukraine, based entirely on home-movie video footage.
 It is innocent and transparent, and yet subtly encumbered by the sadness of history.
 I can imagine Adam Curtis quoting this in its entirety for some new compilation about the post-communist 20th century.
 Film-maker Maria Stoianova presents us with video clips shot by her dad, Mykhailo Stoianov, an ice skater and ice dancer with the Ukrainian national ice ballet company who, throughout the communist 1980s and into the new era, toured the US, Canada, the Middle Ea

-coverage / Source report
+coverage / Wire report

-Get updates, inspect source trails, send records, share the canonical story, or support the reporting work from the reading page.
+Get updates, read source context, send useful records, share the story, or support the reporting work from the reading page.

 Film-maker Maria Stoianova mines her father’s video diaries from the 1980s and 90s to document the decline of communism – and his obsession with western shopping malls Here is an interesting film which does not render up its meaning easily: a personal piece about memory, and an enigmatic essay about the decline and fall of the Soviet Union as it was experienced by one family in Ukraine, based entirely on home-movie video footage.
 It is innocent and transparent, and yet subtly encumbered by the sadness of history.
 I can imagine Adam Curtis quoting this in its entirety for some new compilation about the post-communist 20th century.
 Film-maker Maria Stoianova presents us with video clips shot by her dad, Mykhailo Stoianov, an ice skater and ice dancer with the Ukrainian national ice ballet company who, throughout the communist 1980s and into the new era, toured the US, Canada, the Middle Ea

-Open topic path or search related wording such as records, sources, agencies, dates, and locations.
+Open topic or search related wording such as records, sources, agencies, dates, and locations.

 What happened

-According to The Guardian’s source item, Fragments of Ice review – fascinating chronicle of Soviet collapse through the lens of a Ukrainian ice skater, Film-maker Maria Stoianova mines her father’s video diaries from the 1980s and 90s to document the decline of communism – and his obsession with western shopping malls Here is an interesting film which does not render up its meaning easily: a personal piece about memory, and an enigmatic essay about the decline and fall of the Soviet Union as it was experienced by one family in Ukraine, based entirely on home-movie video footage.
+According to The Guardian’s linked item, Fragments of Ice review – fascinating chronicle of Soviet collapse through the lens of a Ukrainian ice skater, Film-maker Maria Stoianova mines her father’s video diaries from the 1980s and 90s to document the decline of communism – and his obsession with western shopping malls Here is an interesting film which does not render up its meaning easily: a personal piece about memory, and an enigmatic essay about the decline and fall of the Soviet Union as it was experienced by one family in Ukraine, based entirely on home-movie video footage.
 It is innocent and transparent, and yet subtly encumbered by the sadness of history.
 I can imagine Adam Curtis quoting this in its entirety for some new compilation about the post-communist 20th century.
 Film-maker Maria Stoianova presents us with video clips shot by her dad, Mykhailo Stoianov, an ice skater and ice dancer with the Ukrainian national ice ballet company who, throughout the communist 1980s and into the new era, toured the US, Canada, the Middle Ea

 Context